dimitar-daskalov/TopStore/README.md

 ## Overview

-TopStore is a Ecommerce store web application which simulates ecommerce store platform.
+TopStore is an Ecommerce store web application built on Django MTV (Model, Template, View) architecture.

-Implemented using Django Framework.

-Source control system - Github.
+Version control system - Git.

 PostgreSQL DB.

 Function Based Views.

-20 endpoints
+20 endpoints.

 Template inheritance.

 Error Handling and Data Validations.

-Tests included.

-Login/register.
+Unit Tests.

 Extended Django user.

 Several types of users functionality.

-**Unauthenticated Users** - Can leave a contact message to the staff, if name and email is provided.
+**Unauthenticated Users** - Can leave a contact message to the staff, if name and email are correctly provided.

-They can also see the store/, contact/, about/, product/all/ and product/details/ pages.
+They can also view the store/, contact/, about/, product/all/ and product/details/ pages.

-**Normal Authenticated Users** - They can like, review, add products to their cart and complete a checkout.
+**Common Authenticated Users** - They can like, review, add or remove products from their cart and complete an order.

 They can also check their order history and leave a contact message to the staff.